Improved reconstruction of the century-long solar magnetic field by incorporating morphological asymmetry in sunspots: Discussion and Conclusion

+We performed another set of simulation using $\eta_H = 455.7~\text{km}^2\text{s}^{-1}$, where the result presented in our study uses $\eta_H = 250~\text{km}^2\text{s}^{-1}$.
+Due to the higher diffusion coefficient, we increased $B_T$ to match the polar field strength of Cycle~21.
+We found that increased diffusion significantly reduced the impact of asymmetry, resulting in solutions that closely resemble the symmetric case.
+The poles also reverse slightly earlier in this high-diffusion scenario.
+In addition, the differences in peak amplitudes for the asymmetry and non-asymmetry cases become insignificant.

-Another crucial parameter that could change polar field evolution is the tilt angle, which are not well measured, especially for earlier solar cycles.
-An estimation of the proper tilt angle is needed, as an improper tilt angle combined with asymmetric sunspots gives rise to a different polar field as discussed in Appendix~\ref{app:B}.
+An estimation of the proper tilt angle is very crucial to quantify the effect of morphological asymmetry in the polar field.
+Unfortunately, we do not have proper estimates of the tilt angle of sunspots, especially for earlier solar cycles.
+An improper tilt angle combined with asymmetric sunspots gives rise to a different polar field (see Appendix~\ref{app:B} for details).
 As shown in Table~\ref{Tilt_table}, up to Cycle 20, there is no specific tilt angle data available separately for the northern and southern hemispheres; only averaged data is available.
-This lack of precise historical data may introduce uncertainties into SFT simulations, affecting the accuracy of the modeled polar field evolution.
+This lack of precise historical data may introduce uncertainties into SFT simulations, affecting the accuracy of the modeled polar field evolution.}

 Despite these limitations, the inclusion of the morphological asymmetry and its long-term modulation over the solar cycle is crucial for the reconstruction of the solar magnetic field using SFT models.
 This improves the polar field reversal time and spatio-temporal variation of surface magnetic field for all cycles in the last century, especially for the last three solar cycles (Cycles 21, 22, and 23).
 Our results suggest that the accuracy of BMR-based flux transport models can be further enhanced by incorporating more detailed hemisphere-specific asymmetry over all cycles and improved tilt angle measurements.
 Future work should focus on refining these parameters to achieve a more comprehensive understanding of the factors governing polar field evolution and reversal.